 Students may appeal the rejection decision made by a student financial services officer.

 The Student Financial Assistance Committee acts as an appeal board.
-Under the legislative authority of the Students Financial Assistance Act.
+Under the legislative authority of the Students Financial Assistance Act (section 10,12 and 17).

 How to submit an appeal